readyplayerme/ready-player-me/README.md

 # ready_player_me
 ready_player_me python API for Blender

-This API includes modules that are used by multiple tools on RPM environment
+This API includes modules that are used by multiple tools on RPM environment, as well settings presets for exporting files for RPM.

 ## Install
 This repo can be installed manually or through PIP.